 - Click on EC2 on the left side and wait for that email to come through (from previous setups I have had the email take anywhere from minutes to an hour to arrive).

-- Once you get the email and your access to EC2 has been allowed, go ahead and click on the EC2 Link on the AWS Management Console page.
+Once you get the email and your access to EC2 has been allowed, head to our Amazon AWS Marketplace page and click Continue.

-Ghost is up and running, so if you want to just test it out, thats great go ahead and use it.
-If you want to do some additional steps for added security, here are some common ones:
+Your Ghost blog is up and running, so if you want to just test it out, thats great go ahead and use it.
+If you would like to SSH into your instance, use the following command:

 sudo chmod 600 /path/to/amazon.pem

 Notes about the AMI